nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 ```

 Say that listen() is run at the beginning of the event loop, but the
-listening callback is placed in a setImmediate.
+listening callback is placed in a `setImmediate()`.
 Now, unless a hostname
 is passed binding to the port will happen immediately.
 Now for the
 event loop to proceed it must hit the `poll` phase, which means there
 is a non-zero chance that a connection could have been received allowing